 Deep Sleep

-Use this mix as your primary sleep background.
-Start it 10–15 minutes before your planned bedtime at 45–55 dB (roughly the loudness of a quiet conversation in the next room).
-No louder — otherwise you risk suppressing slow-wave sleep.
-If you live in a noisy apartment, raise the volume just enough to mask outside sounds, not to dominate.
-Do not use this mix for short daytime power naps — pure pink noise or airplane (a more "active" pink) is better.
-And do not use it for work — your brain will form the association "this sound = time to sleep," which lowers its effectiveness for sleep.
-Keep the mix "sacred" for nighttime only.
+Treat this as your primary sleep background.
+Start it 10 to 15 minutes before your planned bedtime at 45 to 55 dB, roughly the loudness of a quiet conversation in the next room.
+Any louder and you risk suppressing slow-wave sleep yourself.
+If you live in a noisy flat, raise the volume just enough to mask outside sounds, not to dominate them.
+Don't use this mix for short daytime power naps; pure pink noise or aeroplane (a more active pink) is better for that.
+And don't use it for work, because your brain will form the association "this sound = time to sleep," which lowers its effectiveness when you actually need to nod off.
+Keep the mix sacred for nighttime.

 Sounds (3)